 In the Netherlands, towns and cities have a duty to ensure the capture and transport of all wastewater within their municipal boundaries.

-Using the systems described here for treating household wastewater requires dispensation from the provincial authorities.
+Using the systems described on this website for treating household wastewater requires dispensation from the provincial authorities.
 At present, that dispensation may only be granted if the property in question is situated outside the built-up area or if the built-up area comprises fewer than 2000 PEs (population equivalents or pollution units).
 No dispensation may be granted if connection to a sewer is possible (within 40 metres for connections of up to 10 PEs or within 1500 metres for connections of up to 100 PEs).
 Another factor is the vulnerability of the water system into which the treated wastewater is to be discharged.
 It follows that under the current regulations it is virtually impossible in the Netherlands to use helophyte filters to treat household wastewater in urban environments.
-However, possibilities sometimes exist if the treated water is recycled, as evidenced by the Dutch projects described in the section on Measures below.
+However, possibilities sometimes exist if the treated water is recycled, as evidenced by the Dutch projects described on this website.
 [Ecofyt, 2011]

 Other forms of decentralised treatment also exist, such as biorotors.
-Although these are not discussed here, they can be used in towns and cities.
+Although these are not discussed on this website, they can be used in towns and cities.